MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P5-Main-Menu/content.md

 ## Load the Game Scene

 > [action]
 > Back in *MainMenu.swift* add a function to load the gameScene.
-Make to add the function below inside
+Add the function below inside
 > the `MainMenu` class.
 >
 ```